Skip directly to site content

 DISCLAIMER: Patient medical characteristics, such as age, diagnosis, and ovarian reserve, affect the success of ART treatment.
 Comparison of success rates across clinics may not be meaningful due to differences in patient populations and ART treatment methods.
 The success rates displayed here do not reflect any one patient’s chance of success.
 Patients should consult with a doctor to understand their chance of success based on their own characteristics.

-Cumulative Success Rates for ART Intended Retrievals Among Patients Using Their Own Eggs: All Patients (with or without prior ART cycles)
+Cumulative ART Success Rates for Intended Retrievals Among Patients Using Their Own Eggs

 a,b,c